Polish–Ottoman War (1485–1503)

 The Polish–Turkish War of 1485–1503 was a prolonged conflict, rather a series of conflicts, between the Kingdom of Poland and the Ottoman Empire.
 The conflict formally lasted eighteen years, but during this time hostilities were ceased on several occasions due to temporary treaties being signed between the warring parties.

 In the war the Kingdom of Poland was supported by its fiefs, the Duchy of Mazovia and the State of the Teutonic Order, as well as the Grand Duchy of Lithuania.
 The Ottoman Empire on the other hand, was allied with the Crimean Khanate and by the Principality of Moldavia during the Moldavian Campaign of 1497–1499.

-For most of the 15th century, Moldavia was a vassal of Poland, but at the same time other states, notably the Kingdom of Hungary and the Ottoman Empire together with the Crimean Khanate, tried to subdue Moldavia.
-After the Fall of Constantinople (1453), the Turks directed their expansion northwards, towards the lower Danube and behind the mighty river, which also threatened Poland.
+For most of the 15th century, Moldavia was a vassal of Poland, but other states, notably the Kingdom of Hungary, the Ottoman Empire and the Crimean Khanate, meanwhile tried to subdue Moldavia.
+After the Fall of Constantinople (1453), the Ottomans directed their expansion northwards towards the lower Danube and behind the mighty river and also threatened Poland.

-Outbreak of the war
+Outbreak of war

-In 1485, Ottomans captured the Moldavian Black Sea ports Akkerman and Kilia.
-This undermined Polish eastern trade.
-The king promised help, calling pospolite ruszenie and the Crown army, together with mercenaries.
-In November 1485, Poles commanded by Jan Karnkowski entered Moldavia, defeating some Tatar forces.
-John Albert himself prepared an anti-Ottoman raid in 1487, but had to change these plans and sent his forces to fight Tatars, allied with the Ottomans.
-On September 8, 1487, the Battle of Kopystrzyn in Podolia took place, in which the Tatars were defeated.
+In 1485, the Ottomans captured the Moldavian Black Sea ports Akkerman and Kilia.
+That undermined Polish eastern trade.
+The king promised help and called the pospolite ruszenie, the royal army and mercenaries.
+In November 1485, the Poles commanded by Jan Karnkowski, entered Moldavia and defeated Tatar forces.
+John Albert himself prepared an anti-Ottoman raid in 1487 but had to change the plans and sent his forces to fight Tatars, allied with the Ottomans.
+On September 8, 1487, the Battle of Kopystrzyn in Podolia took place in which the Tatars were defeated.

 On March 23, 1489, a two-year truce was signed between Poland and Ottoman Sultan Bayezid II.
-In this truce, Casimir IV recognized the Ottoman possession of Kilia and Akkerman, a violation of his suzerainty over Moldovia, leading Stephen III of Moldovia to renounce Poland and seek Ottoman suzerainty.
-On January 25, 1491 the Battle of Zaslaw in Volhynia took place, in which Polish forces destroyed a Tatar raid.
+In it, Casimir IV recognized the Ottomans' possession of Kilia and Akkerman, a violation of his suzerainty over Moldovia, which led Stephen III of Moldovia to renounce Poland and seek Ottoman suzerainty.
+On January 25, 1491 the Battle of Zasław in Volhynia took place, in which Polish forces destroyed a Tatar raid.

-In 1494 King John began military preparations for a new raid, despite a three-year truce, signed on April 6 of that year.
-Moldovian ruler Stephen III refused to join the Polish effort, fearing that Moldavia would become the battleground between the Ottomans and Poles.
+In 1494, King John began military preparations for a new raid, despite a three-year truce that was signed on April 6 of that year.
+Stephen III refused to join the Polish effort, fearing that Moldavia would become the battleground between the Ottomans and Poles.
 Instead, he sought Ottoman assurance of support if the Poles invaded Moldavia.
-It took Poland three years to complete preparations.
-Their army was made of Polish Crown forces, aided by a number of foreign mercenaries, 400 Teutonic Knights under Grand Master Johann von Tieffen, and a 600 strong unit from Mazovia.
-Altogether, the Polish army was some 40,000 strong, with 200 cannons.
+It took Poland three years to complete their preparations.
+Its army was made of Polish Crown forces, aided by a number of foreign mercenaries, 400 Teutonic Knights under Grand Master Johann von Tieffen and a 600-strong unit from Mazovia.
+Altogether, the Polish Army was some 40,000 strong, with 200 cannons.